streetwriters/notesnook/docs/monographs.md

 +++

 ## Password protection
-When you are sharing sensitive information with someone, you can ecrypt the monograph with a password.
+When you are sharing sensitive information with someone, you can encrypt the monograph with a password.
+Only someone who has the password can decrypt and read the contents of the note.
 While you are on the Publish note dialog, turn on password protection and enter a password for the monograph.
 Then click publish to publish the note.

 ## Self destruct
 Self destruct means that the published note can be viewed only once.
 Once someone visits the public url to see the contents of the note, the monograph is deleted and it cannot be viewed again.